Apply for a Grant

 - Programs that do not benefit the people of Maine

-Please contact Katelyn Michaud, Program Manager, at 207-773-2533 or [email protected] with any questions regarding the application process.
+Please contact Katelyn Michaud, Program Manager, at [email protected] or 207-773-2533 with any questions regarding the application process.

-- Be sure your proposal is clear and concise and that steps to measure identified outcomes are included.
+- Be sure your proposal is clear and concise and that steps to measure its effectiveness (specifically colon cancer screening rates and/or best practice or quality measures) are included.

-- Geographic distribution of grants will be considered and multiple grants to the same institution may be limited.
+- Geographic distribution of grants will be considered and multiple grants to the same institution may be limited, if necessary.

 - Maine Cancer Foundation will not knowingly support projects that discriminate on the basis of race, creed, religion, sex, national origin, disability, marital status or sexual orientation.

 - The Foundation reserves the right to make additional grant awards at the discretion of its board members.
-Organizations that receive such funding are approved by the MCF board and may be reviewed outside of the normal application process.
+Organizations that receive such funding are selected by the board and may be reviewed outside of the normal application process.

 About Maine Cancer Foundation